MoeMoeee/MoeMoeee/README.md

 ### Hi there 👋

 # 💫 About Me:
-My name is Khoa Pham<br>Study Computer Science at Monash University.
+My name is <b>Khoa Pham</b>I study Computer Science at Monash University.

 ## 🌐 Socials: